UPPMAX/HPC-python/docs/day3/big_data.rst

 .. important::

-   - You do not have to explicitely run threads or other parallelism.
+   - You do not have to explicitly run threads or other parallelism.
    - Allocating several nodes for one one big problem is not useful.
       - Note that shared memory among the cores works within node only.